LeoMagix/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd is used to print the absolute path of your cuurent working directory.
+pwd is used to print the absolute path of your current working directory. ls displays the content list of your working directory.